charlesll/i-melt/README.md

 The model and useful functions are contained in the imelt.py file.

+### Installation of requirements

+Starting from a barebone Python 3 environment with pip installed, simply open a terminal pointing to the working folder and type

+`$ pip install --user -r requirements.txt`

 ## Data

 All data are given in a Database_IPGP.xlsx file in the data folder.
 Raman spectra are contained in a ./data/raman/ folder.